 Brian earned an Associate of Arts Degree in Business from Manatee Junior College.
 He served in the United States Air Force for 4 ½ years and is a Vietnam Veteran.

-He and his wife Patricia have been married for forty-six years and have two children: a son Brian T. Williams, Jr. (Beau) and daughter Lacey Stovall.
+He and his wife Patricia have been married for forty-nine years and have two children: a son Brian T. Williams, Jr. (Beau) and daughter Lacey Stovall.
 Beau is married to Andrea and they reside in Tampa with daughter Amelia.
 Their daughter Lacey Stovall and granddaughter Hailey reside in Palmetto.

 Commissioner Williams loves this community and has long been an active and concerned citizen.
 He feels honored to serve on the Commission and believes his role is to listen well and respond to the needs and concerns of all taxpayers and residents of Palmetto.